 Affected users: Users having installed 2.0 Beta version starting from March 21, 2018 to 10:30am June 9, 2018 (UTC+8)

 Overview of the incident: the hackers reset passwords through emails and obtained the Amazon AWS web account for our 2.0 Beta server.
 After discovering the unusual incident, our operation and maintenance staff immediately cut it off, and analyze and assess such incident with our security expert - SlowMist team.
-Based on the assessment, it was a security breach by hackers, but as imToken is a decentralized wallet, it would not cause any risk to your assets, however, the hacker may have obtained certain device data of 2.0 Beta testers.
+Based on the assessment, it was a security breach by hackers, but as imToken is a decentralized wallet, it would not cause any risk to your tokens, however, the hacker may have obtained certain device data of 2.0 Beta testers.